himbriminn/cmbeam/content/home/welcome.md

 <!-- <br> -->

-Our research group at **the University of Iceland** focuses on optics design, characterization, and technology development for telescopes operating at millimetre wavelengths.
+Our research group at **the University of Iceland** and **Stockholm University** focuses on optics design, characterization, and technology development for telescopes and RF systems operating at millimetre wavelengths.
 Our primary goal is to advance our understanding of optical systems designed for applications in cosmology.
-Of particular interest is the study of the cosmic microwave background — the oldest light in the universe.
+Of particular interest is the study of the cosmic microwave background — the oldest light in the universe — and the search for dark matter axions.

 <!-- - - -